• Skip to main content

 Walker's Scottish Shortbread Cookies (Copycat Recipe)

-Plate of copycat Walker's Scottish shortbread cookies
+plate of classic shortbread cookies

 If you've ever craved these traditional Scottish shortbread cookies but couldn't find them in the store, you'll need this recipe.